IntermediateAsset/spec/README.md

 * Audio support
 * Open spec, open source

-# Shader System
+# Official Loader

-It will use Universal Shader Language (https://github.com/UniversalShading/spec) for shaders.
+[AssetKit](https://github.com/recp/AssetKit) will be the official loader but some alternative simple loader may be provieded if needed.

+---

-# Binary Format
+# Spec

-File must start with start MAGIC number: `AE0F`.
+Files are completely BINARY, and must start with start MAGIC number: `AE0F`.

 - Little Endian is used, no option to store as Big Endian to make it strict.
 - Right Hand Rule is used